Papists Act of 1740

-The Papists Act 1740 (14 Geo.
+The Papists Act of 1740 (14 Geo.
 2. c.
 21) was an act of the Parliament of Great Britain passed during the reign of George II.
 Its long title was "An Act to indemnify protestant purchasers of estates of papists, against the penalties or forfeitures papists are liable to, for not having inrolled their estates, in pursuance of an act of the third year of the reign of his late majesty King George the First, for that purpose".

 Subsequent developments

 The whole act was repealed by section 1 of, and the schedule to, the Statute Law Revision Act 1867 (30 & 31 Vict. c.
 59).